Watch Marina Abramović’s Advice to the Young

-Follow your intuition.
-Have courage.
-Do what you imagine.
-And always be completely present in the moment.
-Marina Abramović on what it really means to be an artist: “A great artist has to be ready to fail.”
+Listen what an internationally acclaimed artist, Marina Abramović has to say on what it really means to be an artist: “A great artist has to be ready to fail.”

-A good artist will have one really good idea in their life, while a brilliant artist may have two, so one has to be careful with the ideas, Abramović says.
-She explains that she always does the work she is most afraid of, which is most different to what she has done before.
-Finally Abramović adds that the performing artist has to be completely present in the moment, and cannot be thinking of the next step.
-You have to follow intuition, have courage and do what you imagine.
+A good artist will have one really good idea in their life, while a brilliant artist may have two, so one has to be careful with their ideas, Abramović says.
+She explains that she always does the work she is most afraid of, which is most different from what she has done before.

 Finally, Abramović adds that the performing artist has to be completely present in the moment and cannot be thinking of the next step.
 You have to follow intuition, have courage and do what you imagine:

 Abramović became world famous after her retrospective The Artist is Present at MoMA in 2010, which was followed by a documentary film premiering in 2013.
 Abramović began her career in the early 1970s and has recently begun to describe herself as the “grandmother of performance art”.
 Abramović’s work explores the relationship between performer and audience, the limits of the body and the possibilities of the mind.
 To Ambramović, the purpose of art is the transformation of the artist and of the viewer.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.